Advancing the understanding of brain function in health and disease.

 Key Aims and Focus

-Our key aims are to build the first normative brain health database in the MEAN region, and facilitate interdisciplinary research at the intersection of brain and health.
+Our key aims are to build the first normative brain health database in the MENA region, and facilitate interdisciplinary research at the intersection of brain and health.

 Our current research effects are focused on how brain functions are affected by multiple sclerosis and sleep and stress-related disorders.